radareorg/radare2-book/visual_mode/visual_disassembly.md

 To add a comment just press `;`.

+## Type other commands

+Quickly type commands using `:`.

+## Search

+`/`: allows highlighting in the current display.
+Using the `:` will give you more search possibility.

 ## Cursor

 Pressing lowercase `c` toggles the cursor mode.
 When this mode is active, currently selected byte (or byte range) is highlighted by having a highlighted background.